pavlo-melnyk/equivariant-hyperspheres/README.md

 - `engineer/`: Contains the training and evaluation scripts.
 - `models/`: Contains model (`deepspheres.py`) and layer (`hyperspheres.py`) implementations.
 - `notebooks/`: Contains the theory demo notebook.
-- `log-<experiment_name>`: Contains checkpoints of the models from respective experiments.
+- `log-<experiment_name>/`: Contains checkpoints of the models from respective experiments.

 ## Usage and datasets
 Before running the experiments: